 I prefer to use firm, lean white fish like cod, mahi-mahi, or halibut for blackened fish tacos.
 For one thing, firm white fish tends to hold up better during cooking than thinner white fish.
 And two, quite frankly, I like the flavor of firm white fish much better than thin watery white fish like tilapia.

-Firm, lean white fish include:
+Firm and lean white fish include:

 - Striped bass